DeeEmm/DeeEmm/_posts/2020-10-01-ddcsv-fusion360-plasma-post-processor.md

 A note on program names.
 You will note that the standard name is a number.
 This numbering convention is used a lot on CNC machines.
 It's not necessary on the DDCSV, but is provided as a standardised method of naming for good practice.

 If you want to do more with the post processor, taking a look through the existing post processors supplied with Fusion360 is a good stating place.
-Also a helpful overview on how the Fusion360 post processor works including the available hooks can be found in the [Autodesk Post Processor documentation](http://fab.cba.mit.edu/content/tools/hurco_mill/hurco_post_processor_explanation_docs/Autodesk%20Post%20Processor%20manual-sm-130829.pdf)
+Also a helpful overview on how the Fusion360 post processor works including the available hooks can be found in the [Autodesk Post Processor documentation](http://fab.cba.mit.edu/content/tools/hurco_mill/hurco_post_processor_explanation_docs/Autodesk%20Post%20Processor%20manual-sm-130829.pdf)   There is also the [Autodesk PostProcessor class documentation](https://cam.autodesk.com/posts/reference/classPostProcessor.html) as well

 ---
 <br>